aida-ugent/DeBayes/README.md

-If you found this method useful in your work, please cite our paper.
-The proceedings of our ICML submission are not available yet, but you can cite the Arxiv version for now:
+If you found this method useful in your work, please cite our paper:

-    @article{buyl2020debayes,
+    @inproceedings{buyl2020debayes,
-        title={DeBayes: a Bayesian method for debiasing network embeddings}, author={Buyl, Maarten and De Bie, Tijl},
+        title={DeBayes: a Bayesian Method for Debiasing Network Embeddings}, author={Buyl, Maarten and De Bie, Tijl},
-        journal={arXiv preprint arXiv:2002.11442},
+        booktitle={International Conference on Machine Learning},
+        series={Proceedings of Machine Learning Research},
+        volume={119},
+        pages={1220--1229},
         year={2020}
     }